[Page updated: 1 May 2022]

 - WATERPROOF – your headlamp should at least be able to handle the heaviest monsoon rains.

 - More EXPENSIVE than you were planning on.
+Don’t skimp on your headlamp!
 You need quality because your life may depend on it.

-- BRIGHT – But, there are headlamps that are too bright and that wash out all details if used in close proximity.
+- BRIGHT – There are headlamps that are too bright and that wash out all details if used in close proximity.
 The Olight X7r is a prime example.
-They have nothing within a usable lumen range for me (700-900).
+They have nothing within a usable lumen range (700-900).
 They go from 500 lm to 1200, 3000, 7000, and 12,000 lumens.
-None work for my needs.
+None work well for most headlamp needs.

 If there is a quality headlamp you don’t see reviewed here, that you were thinking about purchasing – please let us know.